isomerpages/moe-bedoksouthsec/_student-development/CCE/Sexuality Education.md

 <p><em>eTeens</em> is a programme developed by Health Promotion Board, in
-collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.</p>
+collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 </li>
 <li>
 <p>Students are taught skills such as decision-making, assertiveness and
 negotiation to say “no” to sex and negative peer pressure.
-They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
-Abstinence and upholding family values are the key messages.
-The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>
+They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
+Abstinence and upholding family values are the key messages.</p>
 </li>
 </ol>
 <h4>At Bedok South Secondary School, the <em>eTeens</em> programme will be implemented as follows in 2026:</h4>